bealers/taskmaster-ui/README.md

 # Taskmaster UI

 Simple web view to a [Taskmaster AI](https://www.task-master.dev/) database.
-View, filter, and explore your tasks through a browser interface stright from your project.
+View, filter, and explore your tasks through a browser interface straight from your project.

 ## Screenshot